Understanding Dementia Essay (Trinity Masters 1st Year)

 In practice, there is considerable overlap between care based on the Medical model understanding and the PCC outlook and they complement each other quite well in reality and in current practice.

-Modern care planning is often a blend of meeting immediate needs using the Medical understanding and enhancing life through Bio Psychosocial understandings which are also called the Dialectical process (Sabat 2001) e.g. with music therapy, pet therapy, sing songs and reminiscence.
+Modern care planning is often a blend of meeting immediate needs using the Medical understanding and enhancing life through Bio Psychosocial understandings (Sabat 2001) e.g. with music therapy, pet therapy, sing songs and reminiscence.

-These are promoted actively by organisations such as Engaging Dementia.
-This creative attempt to enhance life can give much satisfaction to carers.
+These are promoted actively by organisations such as Engaging Dementia (formerly called Sonas APC) This creative attempt to enhance life can give much satisfaction to carers.
 It can help to make the sometimes long endured and harsh experience of dementia and it’s ongoing long term care much more bearable.